 Focus On Your Diet

 To maximize your heart health, focus on changing some of your dietary habits.
 Now, this certainly doesn’t mean eliminating all pleasurable foods as a whole.
 The key is moderation!
 Did you know that if the entire U.S. population reduced their average salt intake by just half a teaspoon daily, it would significantly decrease the number of people who develop coronary heart disease every year?
 With this in mind, focus on incorporating foods like fatty fish, leafy greens, and beans into your diet.
 Additionally, choose low sodium options when available.
+For more on heart-healthy foods, check out our blog HERE.

 Working a 9 to 5 desk job unfortunately is the harsh reality for many people.
 However, the importance of simply standing up and doing a short walk around your home or office cannot be overlooked.
 The American Heart Association has found that sitting for extended periods of time can shorten your lifespan due to its impacts on blood fats and blood sugar.
 The task at hand is simple: stand up and move throughout the day!